Are You Our Ideal Group?

 “Thanks for a wonderful vacation, especially the exciting trip to your private land in Lead King Basin and to Crystal Mill.
 The wild flowers were beautiful and I’ve learned several new birds.
 I’ve also learned to trust the jeep driver and experience the excitement of scary mountain paths.
 You’ve chosen a fabulous life style and location to share with your guests.” –Martha, from Palm Coast, Florida

 “Our entire stay was wonderful and unbelievably affordable.
-But what was most amazing was how you got our kids to put down their Walkman and video games in excitement over the scavenger hunts you devised for them to seek different flowers or particular shape of rock or type of feather.
-You really should charge for the canoes and mountain bikes…everyone except us of course…we truly appreciate your generosity.
+But what was most amazing was how you got our kids to put down their cell phones and video games in excitement over the scavenger hunts you devised for them to seek different flowers or particular shape of rock or type of feather.
+You really should charge for the canoes and all, everyone except us of course…we truly appreciate your generosity.
 We’ll be back.” –The Palmers, Highlands Ranch, Colorado

 “The best Board and Staff retreat we’ve ever had.
 The perfect setting for our organizations agenda.
 We’ll be back next year.
 Both the vegetarian and non-vegetarian meals were excellent.” –The Colorado Environmental Coalition Board.